Degree in General Nursing

 The program includes nursing, science and liberal arts courses.
 And is a minimum of 121 credit hours.

 Class sizes are small, facilitating close interaction with faculty and active participation in the classrooms, as well as promoting mutual support and a ready exchange of ideas among fellow students.
 As a practice, professional nursing classes are interactive, utilizing the simulation lab and clinical practicums.

 To qualify for admission into a St. George’s University School of Arts and Sciences undergraduate degree program, you must meet the following requirements:

 - British-model of education students will need 5 CSEC or ordinary level passes, which includes English Language, mathematics and 1 Science subject (Chemistry, Biology, Physics, Integrated Sciences, Human & Social Biology and Agricultural Sciences).

 - North-American model students and others must successfully complete 12 years of primary and secondary school education.

 St. George’s University nursing students complete 3 years of study to obtain a 126 credit degree.
 Typically, students carry a course load of 5 courses per term during the Fall and Spring semesters and 1 or 2 courses during the Summer and Winter semesters.

 There are possibilities for student experiences abroad, depending on your interests and focus.
 Nursing and Allied Health Sciences students can gain hands on experience in study-abroad programs in the following areas: San Jose, California (USA); Boston, Massachusetts (USA); Cardiff and Northumbria (UK) as well as others though our affiliate universities and hospitals.

-Learning in a multi-disciplinary environment, taking classes with premedical and medical students.
+- Learning in a multi-disciplinary environment, taking classes with preclinical and medical students.